The Calories Versus Meters Debate

 Understanding The Difference Between Calories & Meters

 First of all, let’s get an understanding for the erg that is using these two types of units.
-Concept 2 is currently the only rower brand that is accepted by all CrossFit® sanctioned events.
+Concept 2 is currently the only rower brand that is accepted by all CrossFit® sanctioned events, including the Open.
 It is the rower I will be referencing in this article, and the one I recommend purchasing if you are looking into that option.

-The ergs from Concept 2 (including the Rower) use a formula to generate calories using a 175 pound individual.
+The ergs from Concept 2, including the Rower (View on Amazon), use a formula to generate calories using a 175 pound individual.
 Therefore, unless you perfectly fit that avatar, the amount of calories displayed on the monitor isn’t actually how many calories you have burned.
 Rather, it is another way to measure power output relative to another person.

 Online qualifiers in the Sport of Fitness often use calories in their workouts calories because it is easy to count each calorie as a rep. For example, a 30 Calorie row often looks better on paper than 450 meters or so.
 Also, it is much easier to see what calorie an athlete finished on at the end of the workout than what meters they had because the meters are constantly updating and it is tough for even an honest judge to tell where the athlete stopped.

 The most important difference to know between rowing for calories versus meters is that the pace for calories is linear while the pace for meters is negative exponentially.

 In order words, doubling your power output over a two minute effort (1000 Cals/Hr to 2000 Cals/Hr) will result in a linear increase of calories from 33 to 67.
 However, that same double in power will only prove to be a quarter decrease in row pace (2:00 per 500m to 1:30 per 500m).

 This fundamental difference is the reason for the calories versus meters debate, and it has direct practical applications: how you attack your workouts.

 Single Modality: Why Calories & Meters Are Irrelevant